 Chronic infectious and inflammatory diseases that have no lasting cures are highly complex, involving multi-faceted gene-environment interactions and substantial cross-talk between different biological systems.

-Seminars will be presented by the Centre for Infection, Immunity and Inflammation at the University of Ottawa, Roger-Guindon Hall.
+Seminars will be presented at the University of Ottawa, Roger-Guindon Hall.

 - Dr. Todd Graham (Vanderbilt University): The flip side of membrane biology in health and disease - March 22, 2019